Tommie Agee: Chicago White Sox

 Agee batted just .226 with the Pacific Coast League's Indianapolis Indians, and .158 in ten games with the White Sox in 1965.
 After earning the starting center fielder job in spring training 1966, he hit a two-run home run in the season opener, and was batting .264 with nine home runs and 38 RBIs to be named the White Sox's sole representative at the 1966 Major League Baseball All-Star Game.
-He ended the season with a .273 batting average, 22 home runs and 86 RBIs to earn American League Rookie of the Year honors, while his defense in center field earned him a Gold Glove.
+He ended the season with a .273 batting average, 22 home runs, 86 RBIs and 44 stolen bases, becoming the first player in Major League Baseball history with more than 20 home runs and 40 stolen bases in their rookie season.
+He was followed by Mitchell Page (1977), Mike Trout (2012) and Corbin Carroll (2023) as the only four rookies to accomplish the feat.
+His performance earned him the American League Rookie of the Year award, while his defense in center field earned him a Gold Glove.
 Although he was technically in his 5th major league season, MLB's classification of a rookie is determined by plate appearances and time on a major league roster.
 Agee's September call-ups had been so brief and his playing time so scarce that he was still eligible for the award.

 Agee was batting .247 with ten home runs and 35 RBIs to earn his second consecutive All-Star selection in 1967.
-His production fell off considerably in the second half of the season (he hit only four home runs after the All-Star break), and ended the season batting .234 with 52 RBIs.
+His production fell off considerably in the second half of the season (he hit only four home runs after the All-Star break), and he ended the season batting .234 with 52 RBIs.
 Though they finished the season in fourth place, Chicago finished only three games back of the first place Boston Red Sox, and battled Boston, the Detroit Tigers and Minnesota Twins until the final week of the season.
 On a team loaded with pitching and short on offense (no regular batted over .241), the team's lack of offense possibly cost the White Sox the American League pennant.

 To alleviate this problem, the White Sox imported perennial .300 hitter Tommy Davis, along with pitcher Jack Fisher and two minor leaguers, from the New York Mets for Agee and Al Weis.